mggmz/BaresAndroidApp-PI-5D/README.md

 ## 📊 Reporting

-DrinksTime includes a robust reporting system that allows administrators to generate various reports, including:
+YumEat includes a robust reporting system that allows administrators to generate various reports, including:

 - **User Activity Reports**: Track user engagement and interactions within the app.
 - **Business Performance Reports**: Analyze how businesses are performing based on user ratings, post interactions, and sales metrics.